 Windows 10 and Windows Server 2016 does have a way to register with Azure AD, but any devices running older operating systems will still have an issue if you want to move your domain to the cloud.

 Here is the good news!
 Microsoft created the Azure Active Directory Domain Services feature as an add-on to Azure Active Directory.
-AAD Domain Services or AAD DS is the feature of AAD that gets us what we have been looking for: a way to use AAD to join computers and sign into them using the accounts we have created in or synced with AAD.
-This feature was in preview for about a year and has recently gone GA.
-We took some time to get to know it, and we are very pleased with the service.
-The feature includes the ability to set up organizational units and some basic group policies.
+AAD Domain Services or AAD DS allows you to join computers and sign into them using the accounts we have created in or synced with AAD.
+AAD DS also includes the ability to set up organizational units and some basic group policies.

 The components required to use the service is a specific group in AAD and a virtual network with a subnet.
 That’s it.
 The group is used by AAD as the equivalent to “Domain Administrators” in WSAD.
 The network and subnet is required because the DS feature generates two Windows Service virtual machine instances with the Active Directory Domain Services role and applicable features.
 Those two machines are placed in the virtual network and subnet, and they are then accessed by all the other virtual machines you deploy to that virtual network.